MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ClientAccessRule.md

 The UserRecipientFilter parameter specifies a condition for the client access rule that uses OPath filter syntax to identify the user.
 The syntax is `"Property -ComparisonOperator 'Value'"` (for example, `"City -eq 'Redmond'"`).

 - Enclose the whole OPath filter in double quotation marks " ".
 If the filter contains system values (for example, `$true`, `$false`, or `$null`), use single quotation marks ' ' instead.
 Although this parameter is a string (not a system block), you can also use braces { }, but only if the filter doesn't contain variables.
 - Property is a filterable property.
-For filterable recipient properties, see
+For filterable recipient properties, see [Filterable properties for the RecipientFilter parameter on Exchange cmdlets](https://docs.microsoft.com/powershell/exchange/recipientfilter-properties).
 - ComparisonOperator is an OPath comparison operator (for example `-eq` for equals and `-like` for string comparison).
 For more information about comparison operators, see [about_Comparison_Operators](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_comparison_operators).
 - Value is the property value to search for.
 Enclose text values and variables in single quotation marks (`'Value'` or `'$Variable'`).
 If a variable value contains single quotation marks, you need to identify (escape) the single quotation marks to expand the variable correctly.
 For example, instead of `'$User'`, use `'$($User -Replace "'","''")'`.
 Don't enclose integers or system values (for example, `500`, `$true`, `$false`, or `$null`).